 - Understand why and how we create effective field notes relating to birds and identify their importance

-Please note that bookings will close at 9 am on Monday 8th November to allow for all participants to be enrolled to the online platform – booking will not be taken after this time.
+Please note that bookings will close 2 working days before the start date to allow for all participants to be enrolled to the online platform – bookings will not be taken after this time.
 Bookings will close sooner if course capacity is reached.

 Please note – webinars will be recorded and uploaded to the virtual learning platform for learners unable to attend.